-Alternative 2 would be the most difficult to implement in that it would require completion of a pre-design study to design an excavation shoring system and selection of the appropriate nutrients for the biosparge system, replacement of malfunctioning components of the existing AS/SVE system, and installation of associated transfer pipelines and wells.
+Alternative 2 would be the most difficult to implement in that it would require completion of a pre-design study for selection of the appropriate nutrients for the biosparge system, replacement of malfunctioning components of the existing AS/SVE system, and installation of associated transfer pipelines and wells.
 In addition, this alternative requires long-term O&M and monitoring.

-Alternative 3 would be the easiest alternative to implement, since it requires minimal construction (excavation only), and the ongoing, long-term site work is limited to groundwater monitoring.
+Alternative 3 would be the easiest alternative to implement, since it requires minimal construction, and the long-term site work is limited to groundwater monitoring.